 is merely a description for humans to understand how the switching devices

 If you are new to the concept of non-binary switching, you should probably download and read this brief paper on the subject on why and how it is different from binary switching.
-And why switching is not logic.
+And why switching is not human logic, but rather machine logic.

 Ternarylogic LLC owns a portfolio of over 60 inventions in non-binary switching.
 Copies of the issued patents are available for download here.